ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - BLE_PATH

         Points to BLE (Binary ROM extension) sources folder.
-Only required for A8K builds.
+        Only required for A7K/8K/CN913x builds.
         The parameter is optional, its default value is ``plat/marvell/armada/a8k/common/ble``.

 - MV_DDR_PATH

-        For A7/8K, use this parameter to point to mv_ddr driver sources to allow BLE build.
+        For A7K/8K/CN913x, use this parameter to point to mv_ddr driver sources to allow BLE build.
 For A37x0, it is used for ddr_tool build.

         Usage example: MV_DDR_PATH=path/to/mv_ddr

-        The parameter is optional for A7/8K, when this parameter is not set, the mv_ddr sources are expected to be located at: drivers/marvell/mv_ddr.
+        The parameter is optional for A7K/8K/CN913x, when this parameter is not set, the mv_ddr sources are expected to be located at: drivers/marvell/mv_ddr.
 However, the parameter is necessary for A37x0.

         For the mv_ddr source location, check the section "Tools and external components installation"

+- CP_NUM

+        Total amount of CPs (South Bridge) connected to AP.
+When the parameter is omitted, the build uses the default number of CPs, which is a number of embedded CPs inside the
+        package: 1 or 2 depending on the SoC used.
+The parameter is valid for OcteonTX2 CN913x SoC family (PLAT=t9130), which can have external CPs connected to the MCI ports.
+Valid values with CP_NUM are in a range of 1 to 3.

 - DDR_TOPOLOGY